muruvenkatasubramanian/CSharpEncapsulationPolymorphism/README.md

 Task 1:

 Think how the classes can be encapsulated better and modify the classes.

 Below are some thoughts
-1. are the classes exposing too many details than what is needed?
+1. Are the classes exposing too many details than what is needed?
-2. are the classes exposing too less details than what is needed
+2. Are the classes exposing too less details than what is needed?

 Task 2: